Remi-Gau/matlab_clean_code_workshop/doc/testing/testing.md

 - [ ] add tests for the functions in `code`
       The test should check that the data saved by each function is "equivalent" to the one already present in the `data` folder.
+- [ ] get a code coverage report for the tests

 <!--
 ## F.I.R.S.T.